angelachen-19/Interactive-Lab-Hub/Lab 3/README.md

 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*
+- I tried out playing the example code in Wizard of Oz project, and found that the system can recognize the key words but not a full sentence, so this is different from my dialogue where I created a natural conversation between the user and the voice assistant.

 # Lab 3 Part 2